fabsrc/like-i-give-a-fuck/README.md

 ==================

 Browser Plugin for Facebook.
-Changes every 'Like' to 'I give a fuck' on facebook.com
+Changes every «Like» to «I give a fuck» on facebook.com

 ## Installation